 How much do you charge for this service?

 Our normal charge for anyone in the Tampa Bay area is $200 (per system) for our normal service, and $100 each year thereafter.
-We normally do not use the negative air machine on a system in operation, since there will be no dust or debris to collect, as it blows out every time the system comes on.
-The machine should be used following construction.
+We no longer use the big negative air machine on a system in operation, since there will be no dust or debris to collect.
+It blows out every time the system comes on.

 A normal service includes: